ghadena/DE1_project2/README.md

 # DE1_project2
-Done by: Ghadena Hgaig, Karoly Takacs, Eniko Palko and Russu_Anastasiia
+Done by: Ghadena Hgaig, Karoly Takacs, Eniko Palko and Anastasiia Russu

 Data Engineering 1: Project 2
 Analysing the Impact of Healthcare Spending on Life Expectancy Across Regions and Spending Types